-Anyone can develop PTSD after experiencing or witnessing a trauma.1 top Symptoms can be debilitating and harm a person’s wellbeing and ability to function in everyday life.
-Many people who experience trauma recover from their symptoms, but if they don’t, they can have a risk of developing PTSD.
-They may feel stressed and anxious for long periods of time, although their symptoms can come and go.
+Anyone can develop PTSD after a traumatic event.1 Symptoms can be draining and harm a person’s wellbeing and ability to function in everyday life.
+Many people who go through trauma recover from their symptoms, but if they don’t, they are at risk of PTSD.
+They may feel stressed and anxious for long periods of time, although their symptoms can come and go.1,5

-- Re-experiencing the event through flashbacks, intrusive thoughts, or distressing dreams.
+- Reliving the event through flashbacks, intrusive thoughts, or distressing dreams.
 You might feel as though the event is actually happening to you again.

 - Avoiding things that remind you of the event.
 This might include staying away from people or places, or avoiding your thoughts and feelings by staying busy or actively trying not to think about it.